akabhowmick/recipe-sharing-app-2.0/README.md

    Enable users to update or delete their profiles, giving them the ability to manage their presence on the platform.

-2. Social Interactions:
+2. Filters and Search Bar:

-   Expand the app's social features, allowing users to share recipes on other platforms, like, favorite, bookmark, and comment on recipes.
-This will foster a community of food enthusiasts and encourage engagement.
+   Users will be able to filter and search for specific recipes, and toggle between their saved recipes and all recipes.